 Plant grass seed and enjoy a new lawn

 If you're looking to create a new lawn area, grass seed is a low-cost way to get some greenery into your garden.
-There are a range of grass types available and if the weather's too wet to sow on the day you’d planned, simply hold onto them until the weather improves.
+There are a range of grass types available.

 Read on for step-by-step help on laying a new lawn from grass seed.
 Alternatively, if you're looking for speedy results, head over to our helpful guide on laying turf.

 Planning your lawn

 For best results, lawn seed should be sown in spring (from March to May) or early autumn (September to mid October), when the soil is moist and warm.

 Before laying a new lawn, take some time to think about the part it will play in your overall garden layout.
 Consider where people will walk, or if there are any obstacles that will get in the way of mowing.